iivanoo/covid-apps-observer/data/data_us/reports/resources/com.joinzoe.covid_zoe___2.2.0/report.md

 <img src="1_star_reviews_wordcloud.png" alt="com.joinzoe.covid_zoe 1 reviews"/>
 </p>

+> COVID data for my region is out of alignment with PHE and worryingly the app shows a fall of ~500 from last week and PHE showing a rise of 158 (~39%).
+True the figures shown widely disagree but the trends should be consistent.
+The app appears to be making the area looking better than national statistics suggest.
+Is there a way to get the app to show both?<br> :date: __2020-12-28 08:12:31__

+> HELP!
+I've been logging every day but today after the 'splash' screen I just get an empty white screen and I can't do anything.
+Tried killing the app and restarting, uninstalling and re-installing but still no luck.<br> :date: __2020-12-24 12:11:50__

+> Won't let me enter previous Covid test info so can't use app.
+Obviously bug in it or an issue with my One Plus 6 phone??<br> :date: __2020-12-23 19:09:33__

+> Was working great.
+But since your latest update, all I get is a blank screen when I log on<br> :date: __2020-12-23 11:32:00__

+> As another user says I am getting the white screen every time I try to log in - only from today, but as I have logged in every day and I am sure others do the same and probably now have the same problem..,.
+Please help us to help you<br> :date: __2020-12-23 10:27:42__

+> Accidentally clicked that I had a covid vaccine in the app when I haven't and can't find a way to remove it.
+This is stopping me from report my symptoms without first reporting vaccine symptoms, which I'm not going to do.
+Please introduce a way to remove this.<br> :date: __2020-12-21 07:45:29__

 > Sort out the issues or else I won't be bothered and will delete the app<br> :date: __2020-12-20 11:14:34__

 > I recently updated the app and now it will not load.
 Great before, quick and easy to log your health!
 But now I am faced with a white screen instead.<br> :date: __2020-12-20 10:36:05__